Nuvepro-Technologies-Pvt-Ltd/Build-Your-Custom-MCPServer-Prompt-to-API-Workshop-GP_Project/MovieTicketBookingSystem/README.md

 ## How to Start the Movie Ticket Booking Application
 - Navigate to the Movie Ticket Booking System Application Directory
 - Start the Application
   - Double-click on the file named start-app.
+  - The Command Prompt window will open — do not close it, instead minimize it to keep the services running.
    - All required dependencies will be installed.
    - The backend and frontend services will start.
 - Access the Application